Timbuctoo, New York: John Thomas

 John Thomas was born into slavery on the eastern shore of Virginia.
 He escaped around 1839 to Philadelphia before he continued on to Troy, New York.
 He married Mary Vanderhyden and they began a family in upstate New York.
 John was one of the people to accept Gerritt Smith's offer for the land grant.
 Bounty hunters eventually came for him in the Adirondacks.
 Due to Smith's principles that helped found the settlement, many of the white men backed Thomas and warned the bounty hunters that they would protect him at all cost.
 They also warned that Thomas was armed and dangerous and would do anything to prevent being sold back into slavery.
 The bounty hunters left and never returned.
 Thomas did not live in Timbuctoo but further north, in Vermontville Franklin, Franklin County, New York.
 He remained there for the rest of his life and died in 1894 at the age of eighty-three.

 William Appo

 A part-time member of the settlement, his son was killed at the Second Battle of Bull Run, aged 18.
 He is buried in the North Elba cemetery.

 Legacy

 John Brown's farmhouse, and its barn, are the only buildings related to the Timbuctoo project still standing.
 Aside from that, all signs of settlement have been lost.
 It cannot be found on maps of the Adirondacks, and none of the houses that black people resided in were preserved; all have disappeared.
-A historical marker was placed at the corner of Old Military and Bear Cub roads in Lake Placid in June 2022.
+A historical marker was placed at the corner of Old Military and Bear Cub roads in Lake Placid in June 2022 (see picture above).

 An episode in Russell Banks' John Brown novel Cloudsplitter takes place in Timbuctoo.